-Clinical Assistant Professor of German.
+Clinical Associate Professor of German.
 (Ph.D.
 University of Texas at Austin, 2005).
 His research interests focus primarily on foreign language writing, and how output is influenced both autonomously as well as by instructional convention.
 His studies include extensive backgrounds in second language acquisition and foreign language pedagogy.
 He is also deeply interested in comparative and historical Germanic linguistics.
 Dr. Bonzo is currently working on the development of an index he created for more accurately measuring writing complexity among intermediate German students.

 Clinic Associate Professor of French (M.A. in English / Teaching English as a Second Language (TESL), Oklahoma State University 1995; Teaching Certificate with Endorsements in French, German and English as a Second Language, Washington State University 1999) Her research interests are Second Language Acquisition and descriptive linguistics of French.

 Professor of French (Ph.D.
 University of Maryland, College Park 1991) Her research is centered on editing the lyric poetry of late medieval French knights (14th and 15th centuries), including a critical edition of the works of Jean de Werchin, snchal de Hainaut (Montreal: Editions CERES, 1996) and of the 14th c.
 Savoyard knight, Oton de Granson (Paris: Editions Honor Champion, 2008).
 She is also preparing an online edition of the anonymous late medieval poem, “La Belle dame qui eut mercy.”